Self Defense, Self Confidence & Fitness

 Martial arts in general are a wonderful way to learn practical self-defense skills, to exercise and to stay fit, and to develop self-confidence.
 “Gracie Jiu-Jitsu” or “Brazilian Jiu-Jitsu,” in particular, is well-suited for women, because it was specifically developed to allow a smaller, weaker person to defend him/herself against a larger attacker.
 Unfortunately, many martial arts schools may be intimidating to women who otherwise would like to pursue these benefits.

-The first class is always free, and women are encouraged to try a class even if they're not sure that Gracie Jiu-Jitsu is right for them.
+The first class is always free, and women are encouraged to try a class even if they’re not sure that Gracie Jiu-Jitsu is right for them.
 No previous martial arts experience is required.
-So stop by on a Saturday morning to meet Nora and try a class for yourself!
+So stop by on a Saturday morning to meet Kelly and try a class for yourself!